June 24, 2020: Battling Cybersecurity Threats: Role of Congressional Oversight

 Mar.
 23, 2018: Congressional Oversight in the 21st Century

 On Friday, March 23, 2018, the Levin Center and Wayne Law Review held a symposium on "Congressional Oversight in the 21st Century."
 Leading scholars from across the country explored the definition of congressional oversight and how best to measure its effectiveness, examined the relationship of oversight and the judicial branch, and discussed various tools and mechanisms involved in conducting fact-based, bipartisan oversight.
-The well-attended symposium, with more than 80 law students, scholars, and others in the audience, took place at the Partrich Auditorium at Wayne State University Law School in Detroit.
+The symposium took place at Wayne State University Law School in Detroit.

 This symposium was made possible, in part, by generous funding from the Cohn Family Endowed Fund.